 The Company's current auditors, Ernst & Young LLP, have acted in this role since 2003.
-The appointment of the auditor is reviewed each year and the audit partner changes at least every five years.
+The appointment of the auditor is reviewed each year and the audit partner changes at least every five years in accordance with professional and regulatory standards in order to protect independence and objectivity and to provide fresh challenge to the business.
 The last five yearly audit rotation took place in 2012.
-It is intended that the audit will be put out to tender when the current audit partner's term ends in 2016.
+The Committee is aware that the European Parliament has adopted a directive which will introduce reforms to the statutory audit of listed companies, including the mandatory rotation of audit firms.
+The Committee will consider the impact of the reforms once they are introduced into UK law.
 There are no contractual obligations that restrict the Company's choice of auditors.
-Other audit service fees of £2,300 (excluding VAT) paid to Ernst & Young LLP, relate to their services in the electronic filing of tax returns.
+Other audit service fees of £1,595 (excluding VAT) paid to Ernst & Young LLP relate to their services in the electronic filing of tax returns.